gribnoysup/react-yandex-maps/README.md

 npm install
 ```

-3. Start library build in the watch mode
+3. Start library build in the watch mode.
+This command will start microbundle in watch mode, meaning that everytime you make changes to the source of the library it will be compiled to `dist` folder

 ```sh
 npm run dev